ganeti/ganeti/doc/design-shared-storage.rst

 `attach` script should return a string on stdout on success, which is the block device's full path, after it has been successfully attached to the host node.
 On error it should return non-zero.

+To keep backwards compatibility we let the ``snapshot`` script be optional.
+If present then the provider will support instance backup export as well.

 Implementation
 --------------